What Quantum Entanglement Can Teach Us About Connection

 Reflection

-Take a moment to notice the patterns of connection around you — how your presence influences a conversation, how your words set the tone, how a small gesture shifts a dynamic.
-Awareness is the first step toward intentional impact.
+Take a moment to notice the patterns of connection around you — how your presence shapes a conversation, how your words shift the tone, how something subtle changes when you truly listen or allow yourself to be seen.
+These movements are often quiet, but they’re always happening.